warmcat/libwebsockets/README.md

 has been fully parsed.
 The next header, or http body may be directly coalesced with the header as well.
 Lws has supported bulk h1 parsing from a buffer for a long time, but on clientside due to interactions with http proxying it had been stuck parsing the header bytewise out of the tls buffer.
-In master, everything now bulk parses from a buffer and uses a buflist to pass leftovers through the event loop cleanly.
+Now, everything now bulk parses from a buffer and uses a buflist to pass leftovers through the event loop cleanly.